dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 mutate.

-High-bandwidth telecom networks and exponential convergence of communication networks metamodernism is incredibly disuptive for language, especially at modern rates and bandwidth for information exchange.
-During this next period of cultural super-connectivity, the same trends play out for langauge as did for culture and belief systems above.
+High-bandwidth telecom networks and exponential convergence of communication networks multipy metamodernism's incredibly disuptive effects on language, especially at modern rates and bandwidth for information exchange.
+During this next period of cultural super-connectivity, similar trends play out for langauge as they did for culture and belief systems above.
+Language is disrupted and surveillance forces higher rates of adapation for survival.
+This leads to rapidly rising and falling slang, which itself leads to the rapid adoption and divergent evolution of dialects and accents.
+This all happens at faster rates than ever before in history.

 The opportunity for this universal language will open as people try to make sense of the sociocultural chaos.

-There are major needs for language to be redesigned around technology
-    and especially indexing algorithms. the savings in computatational and spatiotemporal complexity (cannot be adequately emphasized)
+There are major needs for language to be redesigned around technology and especially indexing algorithms.
+There are the savings in computatational and spatiotemporal complexity, which cannot be overstated, since they contribute towards energy-savings: and energy *IS* money in the future.
+Therefore, those cultures who can adapt faster by making their culture more readily indexible stand to gain, as well as those who already have a readily & easily indexable writing system like Chinese.

+Every language has its idiosyncracies.
+Technology and algorithmic manipulation of data causes these minor difference to extrapolate in divergent ways in the 21st century.
+To me, these differences are fascinating, but there is no correct answer.

+> We must learn and understand these things as they are. *Simply that
+> and nothing more*.
+There is a real danger for analysis of langauge
+> and culture to cause problems or hurt feelings.
+However, we all lose
+> if we don't try to understand these things.

-  - in 2012 and perhaps earlier, i realized that Google would be well-served by artchitecting its own language.
-    - not only are storage space and processing time saved in abundance, but also the energy that's required for processing the hyperbolically inflated complexity spaces of search algorithms.
+In 2012 and perhaps earlier, I realized that Google would be well-served by artchitecting its own language.
+Not only are storage space and processing time saved in abundance, but also the energy that's required for processing the hyperbolically inflated complexity spaces of search algorithms.

 > Did you know that Leibniz was estimated to have an IQ of 190?

-As has been demonstrated, there is both the need for and possibility for a universal language.
+So, as has been demonstrated, there is both the need for and possibility for a universal language.
 It should be designed such that:

 #### &#9312; The morphological aspects of its adoption and evolution are accounted for.